JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 Optionally, an application level component's implementation class may implement the [ApplicationComponent](upsource:///platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java) interface.

 An application component that has no dependencies should have a constructor with no parameters which will be used for its instantiation.
-If an application component depends on other application components, it can specify these components as constructor parameters. *IntelliJ IDEA* will ensure that the components are instantiated in the correct order to satisfy the dependencies.
+If an application component depends on other application components, it can specify these components as constructor parameters.
+The *IntelliJ Platform* will ensure that the components are instantiated in the correct order to satisfy the dependencies.

 Note that application level components must be registered in the `<application-components>` section of the plugin.xml file (see [Plugin Configuration File](plugin_configuration_file.md)).

 ### Quick creation of application components

-*IntelliJ IDEA* suggests a simplified way to create application components, with all the required infrastructure.
+The *IntelliJ Platform* suggests a simplified way to create application components, with all the required infrastructure.

-The IntelliJ interface will help you declare the application component's implementation class, and will automatically make appropriate changes to the `<application-components>` section of the `plugin.xml` file.
+The IntelliJ Platform interface will help you declare the application component's implementation class, and will automatically make appropriate changes to the `<application-components>` section of the `plugin.xml` file.

 **To create and register an application component:**